 If you struggle to breathe through your nasal passages, you may have a deviated septum.
-Ramie A. Tritt, MD, and Gregg R. Sachs, DO, offer customized treatment plans for a deviated septum at Atlanta ENT, Sinus & Allergy Associates, P.C.
+Ramie A. Tritt, MD, offers customized treatment plans for a deviated septum at Atlanta ENT, Sinus & Allergy Associates, P.C.
 Their two offices in Atlanta, Georgia, are fully equipped with the latest technology to surgically repair an off-center septum and restore your breathing ability.
 Find out if you’re a candidate for deviated septum surgery by calling the office nearest you or by requesting an appointment online today.

 A deviated septum develops when the thin wall between your nasal passages isn’t in the correct position.
 You may be born with a deviated septum or it may have occurred as a result of trauma to your nose.

 In some cases, a deviated septum develops over time as the result of age-related changes in the structures of your nose.

 When the septum, which is made up of bone and cartilage, is off-center, it narrows one of your nasal passages and makes it difficult for you to breathe easily.
 You may also be susceptible to frequent nosebleeds because airflow can dry out your nasal cavity.